Krazete/sgm/README.md

 At the developers' request, I have implemented a rudimentary rating system to show the community's opinion on each fighter variant.
 This is initially disabled to limit the amount of requests made to the database and for aesthetic purposes.
-To enable the rating system, just click on the Rating button at top of the website.
+To enable the rating system, just click on the star at bottom right of the website.
+This will also reveal two more sorting options based on the two ratings on each card.

 The rating system uses Firebase to keep track of votes.
 One vote is allowed per browser session, and all votes are weighted by how many votes were made at the same IP address.